 Here are a few points highlighting the benefits of each probe.
 It is up to the user to make an informed decision on what is best for the measurement needs.

-- Do not have the problem of “weak spots”, so they are a little more robust to operate, especially in high flow environments.
+- Less likely to have the problem of “weak spots” (unless the sampling volume is very close to a side boundary), so they are a little more robust to operate, especially in high flow environments.

 - Have higher instrument noise in the vertical than in the horizontal.